pypeaday/pype.dev/pages/bible-project/hebrew-bible-full-class.md

 > Hyperlinks - language/syntax that remind a reader of antoher scroll - help us
 > understand the structure of the Hebrew Bible

+!!! note "A favorite quote from Tim"

+    So, you can see I'm interested in a historical question of like the collection [Hebrew Bible] was produced by a group of people.
+What did they mean by it?
+And we can actually know a lot about what they meant and locate them and read it the way they wanted us to read it, and pick up what they're saying.
+And, lo and behold, you know, I hope to convince you that—and this is all pre-Christian—what's happening here and what this all points to and means, fits hand in glove with how Jesus and Paul and the apostles talk about these texts.
+    So that's different from saying nobody
+    knew what these texts meant.
+The events of Jesus happen, and then we go reread it, and it has a whole new meaning that no one has ever imagined.
+It seems to me what actually happened in history was a little more interesting and complicated than that.
+[17:30-18:21]